TamShep/Regen/README.md

 # Regen
-A one of a kind explosion regeneration plug-in for PaperMC.
+A one of a kind explosion regeneration plugin for PaperMC.

 Automatically regenerate block damage from explosions.
 Asynchronous regen queue management.
 Fully automated and supports any plug-in to take control to manage what is restored and what is left destroyed.